ITfoxtec/FoxIDs/docs/users-internal.md

 ![Login configuration - create an account online](images/user-create-new-account-config.png)

 ## Provisioning
 Internal users can be created, updated, and deleted in the [Control Client](control.md#foxids-control-client) or provisioned via the [Control API](control.md#foxids-control-api).
+And [upload many users](users-upload.md) from a CSV file.
 ![Configure Login](images/configure-user.png)

 ## Multi-factor authentication (MFA)